dayahere/cryptobot/README.md

 **Usage Tip:**
 Scan **Infrastructure Health** first → check **Heartbeat & API Errors** for bot status → review **PnL & Trades** for performance → confirm **Alerts** for active incidents.

+1️⃣ Create the .oci folder and config file
+In PowerShell:

+powershell
+mkdir $env:USERPROFILE\.oci
+notepad $env:USERPROFILE\.oci\config
+2️⃣ Add your OCI credentials to config
+The file should look like this (replace with your actual values):

+Code
+[DEFAULT]
+user=ocid1.user.oc1..aaaaaaaexample
+fingerprint=12:34:56:78:90:ab:cd:ef:12:34:56:78:90:ab:cd:ef
+key_file=C:\Users\dayan\.oci\oci_api_key.pem
+tenancy=ocid1.tenancy.oc1..aaaaaaaexample
+region=ap-mumbai-1
+Notes:

+    user and tenancy OCIDs come from the OCI Console.

+    fingerprint is the fingerprint of your public API key in OCI.

+    key_file points to your private API key file.

+    region is your OCI region code (e.g., us-ashburn-1, ap-mumbai-1).

+3️⃣ Generate an API key (if you don’t have one yet)
+    In the OCI Console, go to User Settings → API Keys.

+    Click Add API Key → Generate a new key pair.

+    Download the private key (oci_api_key.pem) and save it to C:\Users\dayan\.oci\oci_api_key.pem.

+    Copy the fingerprint and OCIDs into your config file.

+4️⃣ Test your setup
+Run:

+powershell
+oci os ns get
+If the OCI CLI returns your namespace, the config is correct.
+Then retry:

+powershell
+terraform init
+terraform plan
+💡 Tip: If you don’t want to use the default C:\Users\dayan\.oci\config path, you can set the environment variable:

+powershell
+$env:OCI_CONFIG_FILE="K:\path\to\your\config"
+If you want, I can give you a ready-to-use minimal config template with placeholders for exactly what Terraform’s OCI provider expects, so you can just fill in your details and run terraform plan without guessing.